MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspasyncselect.md

 </tr>
 </table>

 Additional error codes can be set when an application window receives a message.
-This error code is extracted from the <i>lParam</i> in the reply message using the <b>WSAGETSELECTERROR</b> macro.
+This error code is extracted from the <i>lParam</i> in the reply message using the **WSAGETSELECTERROR** macro.
 Possible error codes for each network event are listed in the following table.

 ### Event: FD_CONNECT
 <table>